anna-dang/mod02-linear-regression/README.md

 ## Project Submission and Review

-Review [the Project Submission and Review guidance][] to learn how to submit your project and how it will be reviewed.
+Review [the Phase Project Submission and Review guidance][] to learn how to submit your project and how it will be reviewed.
 Your project must pass review for you to progress to the next Phase.

 **Please note: We need to receive your complete submission at least 24 hours before your review to confirm that you are prepared for the review.
 If you wish to revise your submission, please do so no later than 3 hours before your review so that we can have time to look at your updated materials.**